martymc21/Udacity_weather_trends_proj/README.md

 Line chart with local and global temperature trends
 At least four observations about the similarities and/or differences in the trends Rubric

 A Udacity reviewer will assess your project based on the criteria in the project rubric.
-Use the rubric as a guide while you complete the project, then give yourself a quick self-assessment before you submit it.
+Use the rubric as a guide while you complete the project, then give yourself a quick self-assessment before you submit it